 Let us see how it is done the Irish way!

 It is very important to listen to this song to immerse yourselves in the Christmas vibes.
 It is an absolute winter hit since it was conceived in 1944 and let’s hope it will entertain us performed by different singers for many years on.

 It is cold outside in the city of Cobh.
 You will be compensated by views of smoking chimneys and steep streets with colorful houses.
 And make sure you make it for the sunset over the harbor!

 Once you go out and hit the small streets around the river, everything changes and the party starts!
 We heard that people in Waterford know how to have fun and the streets are lively even later in the evening.
 Pubs too.

-In Cork people don’t forget their beloved ones that are not among them anymore.
-After all Christmas is all about getting together, right?
+In Cork people don’t forget the beloved ones that are not among them anymore.
+After all, Christmas is all about getting together, right?
 Cork streets can get quite crowded so mind the parking space you plan to occupy.

 Ring of Kerry (Portmagee)